shiloh4/cgai/README.md

 # CS 8803/4803 Computer Graphics in AI Era Starter Code

-Welcome to the Course starter code project!
-This README provides step-by-step instructions for installing Node.js and npm, as well as setting up a Next.js project.
+Welcome to the CGAI starter code repository!
+This README provides step-by-step instructions for running your first WebGL graphics demo by installing Node.js, npm, as well as setting up a Next.js project.
 Follow the instructions for your operating system to get started.

 ---

 ## Prerequisites

 1. **Basic Requirements**:
-   - A computer running macOS or Windows or Linux.
+   - A computer running macOS, Windows, or Linux.
 2. **Text Editor**:
    - Install a code editor like [Visual Studio Code](https://code.visualstudio.com/).